 - Track, measure, repeat.
 Use analytics to reveal audience likes and dislikes.
 Stick to what works and repeat that formula, switching up subjects and keywords according to your research.

-When designing or redesigning that site of your dreams, stick the landing with strong technical SEO principles.
+When designing or redesigning the site of your dreams, stick the landing with strong technical SEO principles.
+Your website content strategy should contain an SEO plan to ensure you are meeting search intent and properly optimizing your site.

 So many companies do the bare minimum or less when it comes to search engine optimization.
-But it’s not that hard when you have the necessary skill set to excel in the mission critical area of optimization.
-I can’t stress this enough: SEO is important, and it’s not rocket science.
+But it’s not that hard when you have the necessary skill set to excel in the mission-critical area of optimization.
+We can’t stress this enough: SEO is important, and it’s not rocket science.

 So, acquire that skill set, and learn how to execute proper due diligence — intent-based keyword research, market and competitive analysis, and sorting out which of the more than five hundred yearly algorithm changes you should pay attention to.
 The more effort you put into SEO, the more reward you’re likely to get out of it.